MadsRJ/NordicRefDBs/README.md

 | Actinopteri    | Tetraodontiformes  | Molidae              |                   | *Mola mola*                       | Ocean sunfish                 |                                                           | 12                  |                  | 0                 | 0                 | DEN, ICE, NOR, SWE                |                   |
 | Actinopteri    | Tetraodontiformes  | Balistidae           |                   | *Balistes capriscus*              | Grey triggerfish              |                                                           | 5                   |                  | 0                 | 0                 | DEN, NOR, SWE                     |                   |
 | Actinopteri    | Tetraodontiformes  | Balistidae           |                   | *Canthidermis maculata*           | Rough triggerfish             |                                                           | 8                   |                  | 0                 | 0                 | SWE                               |                   |

+# Known bugs & icky things in the code #

+- I did not test what happens if you want to blacklist the last sequence of the fasta file (either bold or ncbi download) - code likely breaks.
+- As a note to myself, I should probably look into including representative bacterial sequences in this reference database, as co-amplification of prokaryotes is likely to occur when amplifying this genetic region.

 ## 🧩 Contributors 🧩